Owl Goingback: Writing

 Goingback writes horror fiction novels, often with Native American subject matter.

 In addition to writing novels, children's stories, scripts, and other documents under his own name, he writes that he "has ghostwritten for Hollywood celebrities", and that he travels throughout the United States lecturing about "the customs and folklore of the American Indians" and has worked as a model and actor.

 Personal

 The author legally changed his name to Owl Goingback in Seminole County, Florida in 2000.
 Goingback presently lives in Florida with his wife and sons.

+In 2019, the Orlando Weekly wrote that Goingback "is of Choctaw and Cherokee heritage."
+As of March 2024, the author's website states that he is of "mixed blood Native American heritage (Choctaw/Cherokee, not enrolled, and Caucasian)."
+Goingback states his family does not enroll to avoid being "wards of the federal government."

+The Tribal Alliance Against Frauds organisation has denounced Goingback as a "pretendian", stating that their genealogical investigation has found no record of any Native American ancestry for him.